Why would I have high water pressure?

 ————————————————————————————————————————————————————————————————

-The best way to address high water pressure is to have a regulator for regulating water pressure.
+The best way to address the issue is to have a regulator for regulating water pressure.
 It will keep the max flow under 75 psi.

 To reduce the excess stress on your plumbing, you can have a water pressure regulator installed in your home.
 This device allows you to set a maximum PSI for water that enters your pipes.